Corvette Autos

 Performance: The 2006 Corvette Z06 was one of the fastest Corvettes ever produced.
 It could accelerate from 0-60 mph in around 3.6 seconds and had a top speed of over 190 mph.
 The car's lightweight design and advanced aerodynamics contributed to its impressive performance on the track.

-Bonus Model: 2020 Corvette Stingray (C8) For our bonus model, we're going with the 2020 Corvette Stingray, part of the C8 generation.
+2020 Corvette Stingray (C8) For our bonus model, we're going with the 2020 Corvette Stingray, part of the C8 generation.
 This model marked a dramatic shift in Corvette design, with a mid-engine layout that transformed the car's handling and performance.

 Engine: The 2020 Corvette Stingray was powered by the LT2 V8 engine, a 6.2-liter engine producing 495 horsepower with the optional Z51 Performance Package.
 This engine featured direct fuel injection and variable valve timing, contributing to improved performance and fuel efficiency.